dr-rodriguez/BloggerAPI_R/README.md

 # BloggerAPI_R
 Some scripts for accessing the blogger API with R.
-Also has some plots created from information in my blog.
+Also has some plots created from information in [my blog](http://strakul.blogspot.com).
+Results from this are described in [this post](http://strakul.blogspot.cl/2015/08/data-science-my-blog-with-r.html) on my blog (published Aug 30, 2015).

 # Initial Requirements
 - You'll need access to the Google Developer Console.
 You need to create a project and set up the Blogger API (under APIs and auth)